82rules/streamline/README.md

 	* Status Notifications
 	* Dynamic Content Push

+## Features

+	* Javascript Allows for multiple events on same channel
+	* Auto reconnects on dropped connections
+	* No need for external services

 #How It Works
 There is a server side and client side component,
 The client side creates a stream channel to the target subscription via a GET